jaredmiller219/AppDock/DOCUMENTATION.md

 - Relaunch uses `NSWorkspace.OpenConfiguration` and `openApplication(at:)` APIs.
 - Minimized apps are restored via `unhide()` + `activateAllWindows` and a relaunch event.
 - Added Filter & Sort controls for running-only and name-based ordering.
+- Moved shared filter/sort enums into `AppDock/AppDockTypes.swift`.
+- Added a SettingsView narration outline in the Video folder.

 ## Feature Highlights